 CBS raises bid for Australia's Ten Network

-SYDNEY: CBS Corp has sweetened its bid for Australian broadcaster Ten Network Holdings Ltd , ahead of a key creditors' vote later on Tuesday on the future of the company.
+SYDNEY: CBS Corp has sweetened its bid for Australian broadcaster Ten Network Holdings Ltd, ahead of a key creditors' vote later on Tuesday (Sep 19) on the future of the company.

 CBS, Ten's biggest creditor, swooped on the TV station after it went into administration three months ago, challenging acquisition plans by Twenty-First Century Fox Executive Chairman Lachlan Murdoch and business partner Bruce Gordon.